Soccer-Real Madrid get off the mark in Champions League through Kroos goal

 ISTANBUL, Oct 22 (Reuters) - A goal from German midfielder Toni Kroos gave Real Madrid their first win of this season's Champions League with a 1-0 victory at Galatasaray on Tuesday.

 Eden Hazard cut the ball back to Kroos in the 18th minute, whose side-footed effort found its way into the roof of the net via a deflection.
-The win means Madrid climb up to second in Group A, but behind leaders Paris St Germain by five points.
+The win means Madrid climb up to second in Group A, but five points behind leaders Paris St Germain.

-It was an end-to-end encounter with both teams able to create many chances.
-Real goalkeeper Thibaut Courtois had to deny the home side twice in the first half.

 Zinedine Zidane's side were without Gareth Bale and Luka Modric.
 However, Galatasaray were also missing a talisman of their own as Colombian striker Radamel Falcao did not feature due to an ongoing injury.

+Galatasaray pressed for an equaliser but could not find a way past the 13-times champions who held on to claim their first clean sheet in the competition in 11 months.

+"We defended very well and attacked really well.
+We needed to produce a great performance and we've done just that," Zidane said.

-The Turkish champions are bottom of the group with one point from three games, while Madrid have four.
+The Turkish champions are bottom of the group with one point from three games and look all but out ahead of their trip to Madrid on Nov.
+6.

+Madrid have four points and a break of one week until they face Leganes in La Liga due to their Clasico against Barcelona being postponed from this weekend due to protests in Catalonia.

 ((ece.toksabay@tr.com; +90 312 2927022; Reuters Messaging: ece.toksabay.reuters.com@reuters.net))